NakoaK/AutoVOD-Smash_VOD_Tool/README.md

 	Character 1
 	Character 2

+	NOTES:

-	*Character fields can be left blank if not wanted.
+	* Character fields can be left blank if not wanted.
+Right now they will show up in the description but not the title.
 	** These are what the script reads to build the title / description.
 	*** If your overlay already has labels, you can just rename those sources

-8) In OBS, go to Tools --> Scripts and add the obs_trigger.py script located in the OBS_AutoUploader root folder
+ 8) In OBS, go to Tools -> Scripts and add the obs_trigger.py script located in the OBS_AutoUploader root folder

  9) Look at Script description on right side of window.
 ENABLE auto-upload and fill out fields:

 	I)  Python.EXE location (Most likely C:\Users\USER\AppData\Local\Programs\Python\Python311)
 	II) location youtube_uploader.py (OBS_AutoUploader root folder)